JamesParrott/sDNA_GH/README.md

 sDNA_GH provides some functionality without sDNA installed, e.g. Selecting real Rhino objects, User Text components, reading and writing shapefiles, parsing data, and recolouring objects.
 But to use the sDNA components, an installation of sDNA is required.

-#### sDNA (both options).
+#### sDNA dependencies.
-sDNA itself may require the 64 bit (x64) Visual Studio 2008 redistributable, available [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2008-vc-90-sp1-no-longer-supported) or [here](https://download.microsoft.com/download/5/D/8/5D8C65CB-C849-4025-8E95-C3966CAFD8AE/vcredist_x64.exe ).
+sDNA itself may require the 64 bit (x64) Visual Studio redistributable [^0].

 #### Official sDNA installer (and Python).
 2. Ensure you have a supported version of [Python](https://www.python.org/downloads/windows/) (CPython, the reference implementation).
 Do not run sDNA in non CPythons, as invalid shape files will be produced.  sDNA has been tested with a lot of different CPython versions.
 But these do not include the CPython shipped with Rhino 8.
 3. sDNA Learn requires numpy.
 Numpy can be installed by opening a `cmd` window and typing: `python -m pip install numpy`.
 Optional:  If this Python installation is also used by other processes, to guarantee there are no dependency conflicts, create a venv to run sDNA in, e.g. firstly by entering: `python -m venv <path_to_sDNA_venv>`  `<path_to_sDNA_venv>\Scripts\pip.exe install numpy` (enter `<path_to_sDNA_venv>\Scripts\activate.bat` to test the venv from the command line) and secondly within Grasshopper set
 `python` to <path_to_sDNA_venv>\Scripts` on a config component (or in config.toml) in step 13.iii below.
-4. To use sDNA with sDNA_GH, ensure you have an installation of [sDNA](https://sdna.cardiff.ac.uk/sdna/software/download/).  sDNA+ is now [open source](https://github.com/fiftysevendegreesofrad/sdna_plus).  sDNA may also require a Visual Studio redistributable.
+4. To use sDNA with sDNA_GH, ensure you have an installation of [sDNA](https://sdna.cardiff.ac.uk/sdna/software/download/).  sDNA+ is now [open source](https://github.com/fiftysevendegreesofrad/sdna_plus).
+As above, sDNA may also require a Visual Studio redistributable.
 If you chose a non-default installation directory, remember it for step 13.ii.

 #### sDNA_GH